prakashn27/dotnet-numconverter/README.md

 replace `num` with any integer.
 It supports upto 10 power 66. ( Yeah, I know right. )

-if the code is expired, it is probabily because of the abuse.
-So feel free to fork it and work with your app.
+Feel free to fork it and work with your app.